jetsonearth/Frontier_Robotics_Reading_List/README.md

 # Frontier Robotics Reading List
-[Jacob Rintamaki's](https://x.com/jacobrintamaki) curated repository of frontier robotics research, essays, and more.
+[Jacob Rintamaki's](https://x.com/jacobrintamaki) curated repository of frontier robotics research, essays, and more (Jetson edit).

 This repository is meant to try to capture some of what I'm currently thinking about.